uwcse440/web-cse440-wi18/_assignments/assignment1/index.md

 # Milestones

-This is an individual assignment, consisting of three milestones.
+This assignment consists of three milestones.

 * [Assignment 1a: Project Brainstorm](#project_brainstorm)